instill-ai/python-sdk/README.md

 ```

 ### Config `Instill Core` or `Instill Cloud` instance

 Before we can start using this SDK, you will need to create and fill the host related configs, currently the config file path is `${HOME}/.config/instill/config.yaml`

+> [!NOTE]
+> For each instance you are going to config, you will have to obtain an `api_token`, by going to Settings > API Tokens page from the console, no matter it is `Instill Core` or `Instill Cloud`.

 Within the config file, you can define multiple instances with the `alias` of your liking, later in the SDK you can refer to this `alias` to switch between the instance.
-> [!NOTE]
-> You will want to have exactly one instance named `default`.
-The SDK will look for this as a default value, and later on you can swtich to other instances you specified in the config.

 ```yaml
 hosts:
   alias1: